codatio/codat-docs/docs/payables/suppliers.md

 ---
 title: Managing suppliers
-description: "Create and update suppliers using the Sync for Payables API"
+description: "Create and update suppliers using Sync for Payables"
 ---

-In the Sync for Payables API, a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or sole trader that provides goods or services to a company.
+In Sync for Payables, a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or sole trader that provides goods or services to a company.

 Suppliers are relevant for the bill pay use case as each bill is associated with a supplier - suppliers also have important information such as addresses and contact details which could be used to notify a supplier once a payment is made.

 #### Retrieve a list of suppliers

-You can get a [list of suppliers](/sync-for-payables-api#/operations/list-suppliers) using the Sync for Payables API
+You can get a [list of suppliers](/sync-for-payables-api#/operations/list-suppliers) using Sync for Payables:

 ```http request title="List suppliers"
 GET https://api.codat.io/companies/{companyId}/data/suppliers?page=1&pageSize=100